Baertig/han-flash/README.md

   exampleSentence: String, // Example sentence in Chinese
   sentencePinyin: String, // Pinyin for the full example sentence
   sentenceTranslation: String, // English translation of the example sentence
-  sentenceBreakdown: [
+  sentenceBreakdown: [ // Detailed word-by-word analysis:
     {
       word: String, // Component word from the sentence
       pinyin: String, // Pinyin for the component word
       meaning: String // English meaning of the component word }
-  ], // Detailed word-by-word analysis
+  ],
   hasAudio: Boolean,
   hasImage: Boolean
 }